Abstract:

 α, and IL-1

 β.
-The DPPH· scavenging rates of extracts were 38.10%, 47.26%, and 63.42%, respectively, while their ABTS
+The DPPH· scavenging rates of extracts were 47.26%, 38.10%, and 63.42%, respectively, whereas those of ABTS

-+· scavenging rates reached 81.18%, 87.30%, and 99.73%, respectively.
++· reached 81.18%, 87.30%, and 99.73%, respectively.
 This study provides critical experimental evidence for elucidating the anti-inflammatory mechanisms of turnips and the structure-activity relationships of their bioactive components, while also offering scientific references for the diversified development and utilization of turnip resources.